akshitgarg9581/Splitwit-Project/README.md

 # Splitwit-Project
-The project helps people to easily manage their expenses and properly split between friends and family
+"Java-based Expense Splitter to manage and divide costs among friends.
+Built with JSON for clean data handling."